The Virtual Armchair General

 New rules include Towing, Weather Conditions, Heavy Artillery, greatly expanded Firing and Morale Tables, and additional organizational information for Moro, Balanini, Dyak, Malay, Chinese, and Illunan Pirates to make collecting necessary figures for your game units easy.

-Originally designed for use with the extensive line of 15mm figures purposely sculpted by author Chris Ferree (available through The London War Room), the game is supported by card stock and resin cast accessories sold by TVAG.
+Originally designed for use with the extensive line of 15mm figures purposely sculpted by author Chris Ferree, the game is supported by card stock and resin cast accessories sold by TVAG.
 However, by simple scale adjustment, the rules may be played with 25/28mm figures and models from other manufacturers as well.

-Available in PDF format on CD for $15.00, plus Postage
+Available in PDF format for $15.00, and delivered via E-mail.

 Return To Titles List